-The justification for the third group is to investigate whether a longer time in the new country improves conditions on the labor market.
-Third, we only consider individuals who were employed for the entire year (i.e., worked 12 months) and derived their primary income from wages.
-Their annual wage earnings are calculated as a relative measure, normalized with respect to the median income for the corresponding year.
-This measure has a number of advantages: First, there is no need to deflate it each year, as one would do when using log (wage earnings).
+As a fourth constraint, we consider only individuals who were employed for the entire year (i.e., worked 12 months) and derived their primary income from wages.
+Their annual wage earnings are calculated as a relative measure, normalized with respect to the median wage earnings for the corresponding year.
+This measure has a number of advantages.
+First, we have no need to deflate it each year, as one would do when using log (wage earnings).
 Second, using the median for normalization is less prone to being affected by outliers and skewness in the wage distribution.
 Additionally, the normalized value directly indicates whether an individual's earnings are below or above the median.
 Third, differences in normalized wage earnings can be interpreted as percentage differences, similar to how estimated coefficients indicate a percentage difference in the dependent variable with log transformation.
 The normalization is not done separately for subgroups, enabling a direct comparison of wage earnings differences across groups.

-Following Acemoglu and Autor (2011), all workers are classified into the four occupational task categories: (1) cognitive non-routine work tasks (professionals, managers, and technicians), (2) cognitive routine tasks (office and administrative support and sales), (3) manual non-routine tasks (personal care, personal service, protective service, food, and cleaning), and (4) manual routine tasks (production, craft, repair, operators, fabricators, and laborers).
-These occupational categories are established at the 4-digit level in line with the method suggested by Mihaylov and Tijdens (2019), and we map the SSYK 2012 classification to the prior SSYK 1996 occupation codes.
+Following Acemoglu and Autor (2011), we classify all workers into the four occupational task categories: 1) cognitive non-routine work tasks (professionals, managers, and technicians), 2) cognitive routine tasks (office and administrative support and sales), 3) manual non-routine tasks (personal care, personal service, protective service, food, and cleaning), and 4) manual routine tasks (production, craft, repair, operators, fabricators, and laborers).
+These occupational categories are established at the 4-digit level in line with the method suggested by Mihaylov and Tijdens (2019), and we map the Swedish Standard Classification of Occupations (SSYK) 2012 classification to the prior SSYK 1996 occupation codes.